-Interest paid by the Company was \$nil (Note 15) for the year ended September 30, 2019 (2018 - \$3).
+Interest paid by the Company was \$nil for the year ended September 30, 2020 (2019 - \$nil).

-- a) On July 30, 2013 the Company issued \$1,010 of convertible unsecured debentures.
+- a) On July 30, 2013, the Company issued \$1,010 of convertible unsecured debentures.
 The maturity date of these debentures was July 30, 2018.
 The conversion price of the debentures is CA\$0.10 per share convertible into up to 10,102,114 common shares of the Company.
 In the month of December 2013 the equivalent of \$850 were exercised and converted into 8,500,000 common shares.
 This resulted in the reclassification of \$518 from long-term debt and \$362 from the equity component of convertible debentures to share capital.
-At September 30, 2019 the carrying value classified within other debt was \$164 (2018 \$164) and within the equity component of convertible debentures was \$nil (2018 \$65).
+At September 30, 2020 the carrying value classified within other debt was \$nil (2019 \$164) and within the equity component of convertible debentures was \$nil (2019 \$nil).
+During the year ended September 30, 2020 the other debt was converted into a Debenture (Note 7).
 During the year ended September 30, 2019, the conversion feature expired resulting in a reclassification to share capital.
 The debentures had been issued in payment of cash advances made in April and May 2013 by Compañía Minera Chañar Blanco S.A. a Company owned by Mario Hernández, who is also a director and officer of the Company and Compañía Minera Auromín Ltda. a Company owned by David Thomson, who is also a director and officer of the Company.
-At the maturity date of July 30, 2018 the \$164 of unsecured convertible debentures were not exercised. - b) On November 5, 2014 the Company issued a debenture for \$100 with a maturity date of November 5, 2017 related to a "Gold Loan" agreed to by the parties for an equivalent amount.
+At the maturity date of July 30, 2018 the \$164 of unsecured convertible debentures were not exercised. - b) On November 5, 2014, the Company issued a debenture for \$100 with a maturity date of November 5, 2017 related to a "Gold Loan" agreed to by the parties for an equivalent amount.
 The debenture bears a fixed annual interest rate of 10% on the outstanding principal amount and is payable on a quarterly basis on the 5th day of February, May, August and November of each year.
 The payment of the principal is semi-annually on May 6 and November 6 of each year plus the difference in the average gold price per ounce in excess of \$ 1,057 per ounce multiplied by 15.77 ounces of gold.
+The payment of this excess requires that the Company sell greater than 250 ounces of gold bullion from the Pimenton Mine for a 60 day period prior to repayment.
+As at September 30, 2020, this loan is in default.

-The balance of the Gold Loan at September 30, 2019 is \$21 (2018 -\$18).
-The derivative liability associated with the fluctuation of the price of gold in the contract as at September 30, 2019 is insignificant.
+The balance of the Gold Loan at September 30, 2020 is \$22 (2019 -\$21).
+The derivative liability associated with the fluctuation of the price of gold in the contract as at September 30, 2020 is of \$nil (2019 - \$nil).

-c) On August 22, 2016 the Company issued a second debenture for \$200 with a maturity date of August 22, 2019 related to a "Gold Loan" agreed to by the parties for an equivalent amount.
+c) On August 22, 2016, the Company issued a second debenture for \$200 with a maturity date of August 22, 2019 related to a "Gold Loan" agreed to by the parties for an equivalent amount.
 The Company incurred transaction costs on this loan of \$14.
 The debenture bears a fixed annual interest rate of 8% on the outstanding principal amount and is payable on a quarterly basis on the 25th day of February, May, August and November of each year.
 The payment of the principal is semi-annually on Feb 25 and August 25 of each year plus the difference in the average gold price per ounce in excess of US\$ 1,260 per ounce multiplied by 26.455 ounces of gold.
+The payment of this excess requires that the Company sell greater than 250 ounces of gold bullion from the Pimenton Mine for a 60 day period prior to repayment.
+As at September 30, 2020, this loan is in default.